 Our housing situation for us three was adequate but definitely not luxurious.
 The other identical apartment in our building was occupied by a single embassy secretary.
 I remember the inspections in those days.
 We had an inspection team of four come through, and we were all told to sign up for which nights we would entertain the inspectors, and that they could open anything in our apartment - our closets, bureaus, dressers, what have you.
 I recall we invited the lead inspector, a former Ambassador, and another inspector.
 They came out, and the Ambassador just sat there and drank about half a bottle of Scotch and went sound asleep, and the other person was embarrassed and delightful.
 It was an interesting period.
-I recall this especially later when I was in charge of inspections.
-The contrast was night and day, with current practice being a polite, "The inspectors would be pleased to be included in your scheduled representational activities."
+I recall this especially later when I was in charge of inspectors would be pleased to be included in your scheduled representational activities."